 At the beginning of the year, directors will typically provide designated scenes and monologues for students to read in their auditions.
 This makes the experience as open, encouraging, and inclusive as possible.

-Later in the season, the director of each individual production will have her or his own requirements for auditions.
+Later in the season, the director of each individual production will have their own requirements for auditions.
 For example, to audition for a mainstage play, students usually prepare a memorized monologue.
 For a musical, students typically prepare a monologue and a song.
 If students have any questions about the requirements, they should contact the director.

 Dance courses are offered through the theatre department.
 Courses offered include ballet, tap, jazz, lyrical, and modern.
 Classes are open to all Valpo students, regardless of their fields of study.